unthingable/contexture/README.md

 ### Subclass

-You can sublass Contexture.
+You can sublass Context.
 It will try to derive a name/routing_key from the name of your new class.

 ### Object proxy